AlexanderMac/n-params-processor/readme.md

     /* userData is an object: {
       creator: '58ea5b07973ab04f88def3fa', // base value
       firstName: 'John',
-      lastName: 'not prodived', // used default value
+      lastName: 'not prodived', // default value is used
       age: 25, // age converted to Number
       roles: ['user']
     }*/